 - Union members are entitled to unpaid time off to consult their learning representative, as long as they belong to a bargaining unit for which the union is recognised.

-For more information, see the ACAS Code of Practice - Time off for trade union duties and activities.
+For more information on the rights of ULRs and union members, see the ACAS Code of Practice - Time off for trade union duties and activities.

-One of unions’ key contributions to the learning and skills agenda is the ability of Union Learning Reps (ULRs) to engage learners that are otherwise hard for providers to reach.
-ULRs offer support and guidance to learners throughout their learning journey and it is important to note that the support is ongoing.
+Union Learning Reps (ULRs) engage learners that are otherwise hard for providers to reach.
+This is one of the key contributions of unions to the learning and skills agenda.
+ULRs offer support and guidance to learners throughout their learning journey.
+It is important to note that the support is ongoing.

-ULRs don’t just engage learners, they offer information, advice and guidance, carry out initial assessments of skills, link learners up with providers or assist them through union learning centres, arrange flexible provision for shift workers and plan next learning steps.
+ULRs don’t just engage learners, they offer information, advice, guidance, carry out initial assessments of skills, link learners up with providers, assist learners through union learning centres, arrange flexible provision for shift workers, and plan next learning steps.